• Skip to primary navigation

 Instructions

 • Saute the sliced sausage in the oil until the sausage is slightly browned, about 5 minutes.
 Add the onion, bell pepper, and celery seasoning blend.
-Saute until tender, about 5 minutes (saute 5 additional minutes if using fresh vegetables).
+Saute until tender, about 5 minutes (saute 5 additional minutes if using fresh vegetables annd add 1-2 tbsp).

-• Add the undrained red beans (I prefer the pinto beans with bacon), creole cream style red beans, and seasonings.
+• Add the undrained red beans (or pinto beans with bacon), creole cream style red beans, and seasonings.
 Mix well and gently simmer, covered, for 5 minutes.

 • Stir.
 Serve with hot cooked rice.